 They’re a highly variable snake, ranging from dark grey and black to golden brown.
 Their pattern also varies, from quite similar to the BCC to much thicker, with the saddles appearing just as big as the gaps between.
 They aren’t very long, though, despite their name.

 They reach between 5 and 6 feet on average.
-This is quite short for a boa, and even shorter dwarf varieties are available.
-There are also captive anerythristic snakes, although because the long-tailed boa isn’t very red anyway, this doesn’t make much difference to the snake’s overall appearance.
+This is quite short for a boa, and even shorter dwarf varieties do exist.
+There are also captive anerythristic snakes, although because the long-tailed boa isn’t very red anyway, this doesn’t make much difference to the snake’s appearance.

 Facts About the Long-Tailed Boa

 - Their color changes dramatically as they get older.
 They start out with their light grey background and a blurred pattern.
 As they approach three years old, the pattern becomes much clearer, especially around the head, and turns to black.
 Their background color changes from grey to yellow or golden brown.

 - While the long-tailed boa is recognized as a subspecies in its own right, some people argue that it shouldn’t be.
 They say that it’s not significantly different from boa constrictor ortonii, which is another subspecies from around the same area.